Son of prominent church leaders sexually offended against underage girls

 The church also tried to suppress its identity and went as far as seeking its own legal representation - a move it was challenged on in court by the mother of one of the girls.

-"The members of our church would be horrified if they knew their tithes were being spent on legal advice for our church because of our criminal actions," she said.
+“The members of our church would be horrified if they knew their tithes were being spent on legal advice for our church because of your criminal actions,” she said.

-After a short adjournment, the church's lawyer, Sefton Revell, told Judge Thomas Ingram the church was dropping the application after listening to the victims and their families.
+After a short adjournment, the church’s lawyer, Sefton Revell, told judge Ingram the church was dropping the application after listening to the victims and their families.

 Defendant has prospect of rehabilitation - judge